Make it a million

 Everglades Nation is asking designers to submit their best work for a chance to win $15,000.
 That’s a sizeable budget, and one that would go a long way toward hiring an excellent designer — one who will offer much more than a single 600 x 600px submission.

-But when the contest rules state the following, why not just make it a cool $1,000,000?
+But when the contest rules state the following, why not just make it $1,000,000?

 “Entrant further acknowledges and agrees that, upon submission, the work becomes the sole and exclusive property of Sponsors [Everglades Nation] who shall have the right to edit, modify, publish, broadcast, publicize, market and/or distribute the submitted work(s) at their discretion at anytime or otherwise use in any way the entry, Entrant’s name and likeness, without further compensation to Entrant, whether or not judged a winner and Entrant will provide written consent upon request.
 This agreement will be binding upon Entrant’s heirs, successors and assigns.